mmaderic/FluentGraphQL/README.md

   });
 ```

-In order to dispose your subscription use DisposeAsync() method.
+In order to dispose subscription DisposeAsync() method should be used:

 ```
   await subscription.DisposeAsync();